Elephant collared to establish wildlife corridor

 The Herd Nature Reserve is a vital partner in the Vhembe Biosphere Reserve Great Vhembe Conservation Area (GVCA) and forms part of the Limpopo Riverine Elephant Migration Corridor pilot project.
 This landscape-scale conservation effort aims to ensure the survival of African elephants while fostering peaceful coexistence between wildlife and rural communities.

-With thanks to Wild Wonderful Word donor Mary, who's donation enabled us to fund the 3.1h of helicopter time (Big Game Heli), veterinary costs (Wildscapes) and the GPS collar including 2 years of satellite data (African Wildlife Tracking).
+With thanks to Wild Wonderful Word donors Mary and Joel, who's donation enabled us to fund the 3.1h of helicopter time (Big Game Heli), veterinary costs (Wildscapes) and the GPS collar including 2 years of satellite data (African Wildlife Tracking).
 With special thanks to Maremani Game Reserve for contributing the Bathawk flying hours and the Herd Nature Reserve for the excellent collaboration and successful first collaring on this new reserve.

 Are you interested in sponsoring an elephant GPS collar?
 You can buy one here